MinimalFuture/AgentMesh/README.md

 Add your model `api_key` - AgentMesh supports `openai`, `claude`, `deepseek`, `qwen`, and others.

-The template includes two examples for quick testing:
+> The template includes two examples:

-- `general_team`: A single general-purpose agent skilled in search, research, and information organization.
-Recommended to configure with google_search and browser tools.
+> - `general_team`: A general-purpose agent for search and research tasks.
-- `software_team`: A development team with three roles (product manager, engineer, and tester) that can collaborate on web application development and testing tasks, delivering complete project documentation and code.
+> - `software_team`: A development team with three roles that collaborates on web applications.
+>

-You can modify the template to customize different models, tools, system prompts, and other configurations for each agent.
+> You can customize models, tools, and system prompts for each agent.

 #### 1.3 Execution